Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/tomemarkdown.md

 # Patrons Provide Direction

 Without a Patron supplying direction, a Keeper needs a new hook for every mystery [[the hunters]] investigate.
-After a while, inventing needy friends and relatives for [[the hunters]] to [[help out]] becomes tired.
+After a while, inventing needy friends and relatives for [[the hunters]] to [[Help Out]] becomes tired.

 It is much easier to have [[the hunters]] assigned a case by their supervisor, or a story by their editor, than to have the monster once again lurch into [[the hunters]]' favorite diner and interrupt dinner!
 Patron organizations do not have to be extremely well-organized and resourced for this role.
 A simple group of retired law enforcement officers who know the supernatural is real would be plenty to provide leads and missions.